Daily Flight Stories

 Flying Without a Corset!

-Though it wasn’t instantly apparent from her thin waist and appearance, the press discovered that Hélène Dutrieu had chosen to fly without a corset.
-Aghast, they published the revelation.
-In the public eye, even if a woman could fly, that was no reason to abandon herself to immodesty!
-Hélène Dutrieu persevered and continued to fly, even as officials gathered for meetings in Paris to discuss her flying practices.
+Though it wasn’t instantly apparent from her thin waist and appearance, the press somehow discovered that Hélène Dutrieu was flying without wearing a corset.
+Aghast, they published the revelation — to the public, even if a woman could fly, there was no reason for her to abandon herself to immodesty!
+News reports of the scandal rocked the public, though it also somehow made her more famous yet.
+Apparently, there were those who thought it was interesting that she was apparently so “wanton”.

 Mons.
 Sommer in his Sommer biplane, in which he carried three passengers, including Mdlle.
 Dutrieu, in April 1910.
 Photo Credit: Flight, May 7, 1910

-In the midst of the corset outrage, she suffered yet another crash.
+The formal debate and rulings about her corset-free flying habits were cut short when she suffered yet another crash.
 As Flight reported in its January 29, 1910, issue:

 “On the 21st inst.
 (January), while Mdlle.
 Hélène Dutrieux was practising on her Santos-Dumont machine at Issy, she had a somewhat exciting experience, which fortunately ended without injury to herself.
 The ground was very muddy and heavy, and in her endeavours to get the machine to rise, Mdlle.
 Dutrieux pushed the elevating-lever right over, with the result that the machine shot up very suddenly to a height of ten metres.
 It flew along for a few minutes, and then as suddenly fell forward, and after striking the earth remained standing perpendicularly.
 Much to the relief of the terror-stricken onlookers, Mdlle. crawled out from her seat quite unhurt by the fall.”